 by Hadley Robinson

-I was traveling through Edmond, OK a while back, saw this sign, jumped out of my truck, blocked the highway, and took this photo.
+I was traveling through Edmond, OK a while back, saw this sign, jumped out of my truck, and took this photo.

 Men need to know that, after they die, they will face Judgment.
-If they have repented of their sin and believed in the risen Christ, they will enjoy the grace, mercy, and fellowship of God or, if not, they will receive justice and be thrown into Hell, a place that no amount of skill, influence or money will get one out.
-“Death is the destiny of every man and the living should take it to heart.”
-Ecc 7:2
+If they have repented of their sin and believed in the risen Christ, they will enjoy the grace, mercy, and fellowship of God or, if not, they will receive God's justice be thrown into Hell, a place that no amount of skill, influence or money will get one out.

-Someone said to me, “Maybe it’s a sarcastic remark on the current condition of the American Evangelical church?”
+Someone said to me, “Maybe this marquee is a sarcastic remark on the current condition of the American Evangelical church?”
 Maybe.
 However, if you go to the church’s website you can find out quickly that the church is pretty far off the track of orthodoxy.
-Such churches are the ultimate end of Semi-Pelagianism/Arminianism.
+Such churches are the final end of Semi-Pelagianism/Arminianism.
 We have such respected and great preachers as Charles Wesley and the early Methodists at one end and Edmond Trinity at the other.
+The former toyed with error, the latter plunged into it.

 The moment man becomes the center of religion, we can expect things to go downhill.
-At least, Edmond Trinity is honest – I’ll commend them for that.
+At least, Edmond Trinity Christian Church is honest – I’ll commend them for that.

 Barclay, W. (Ed.).
 (1976).
 The letters of James and Peter (p.
 315).
 Philadelphia: Westminster John Knox Press.